qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 mainly on network paths that are distinguishable by the endpoints.

 This document is organized as follows.
 It first provides in {{overview}} an overview of the operation of Multipath QUIC.
-It then states the required changes in the current QUIC design {{I-D.ietf-quic-transport}} and specifies in {{spec}}
+It then states in {{mapping}} how Connection IDs can map to different unidirectional flows (called uniflows) in use. {{spec}} specifies the required changes in the current QUIC design
+{{I-D.ietf-quic-transport}} to enable the simultaneous usage of multiple network paths.
+These extensions introduce new frames that are described in {{mpframes}}
-the usage of multiple paths.
-Finally, it discusses some security considerations.
+and {{extensionframe}}.
+Finally, {{security}} discusses some security considerations.

 Conventions and Definitions